bloopyboop/bevy_camera_bug/README.md

 Bug happens with X and i3wm too, with or without a compositor.

 ## Required parts for the bug to trigger
-- Debug build (might not be required, but I didn't notice it in Release)
 - 2D Camera
   - HDR enabled
   - BloomSettings component with an intensity greater than zero